Components

 Content considerations

-- Use “select” to indicate the menu option after dialing a phone number.
+• Use “select” to indicate the menu option after dialing a phone number.
+Example: Call 988 and select 1.

-- Hyperlink all phone numbers, including TTY numbers.
-It is not a requirement to link the “call” or “text” verb that precedes the number.
-We do however include “TTY” in the link and aria-label to make it clear that it’s specifically for TTY so that users who need the service see it and so those who do not do not unintentionally call a TTY number.
+• Hyperlink all phone numbers, including TTY numbers.
+It’s not a requirement to link the “call” or “text” verb that precedes the number.
+We do however include “TTY” in the link and aria label to make it clear that it’s specifically for TTY so that users who need the service see it and so those who do not do not unintentionally call a TTY number.

 If for some reason you cannot use the Telephone component, you are responsible for meeting the same formatting and accessibility guidance when creating links to phone numbers.